LjusFramework/slate/source/index.html.md

 Welcome to the Ljus Framework!
 You're one step closer to making your web applications blazingly quick.

-We have language bindings in Shell, Ruby, and Python!
-You can view code examples in the dark area to the right, and you can switch the programming language of the examples with the tabs in the top right.

-This example API documentation page was created with [Slate](https://github.com/lord/slate).
-Feel free to edit it and use it as a base for your own API's documentation.

 # Cryptography

 ## Password Hashing